 Additional meetings of the Council may also be called at the request of any three members of the Graduate Council.
 This request is to be addressed to the Chair.

-Academic certificate and degree proposals shall be circulated to the Deans, the Associate Deans for Graduate Studies and the members of the Graduate Council at least ten (10) business days prior to the Council meeting at which the proposal will be discussed.
+Academic certificate and degree proposals shall be circulated to members of the UGCC at least three (3) business days prior to the Council meeting at which the proposal will be discussed.

-The agenda for each meeting of the Council shall be distributed to Council members and Associate Deans responsible for graduate affairs prior to the meeting.
+The agenda for each meeting of the UGCC shall be distributed to UGCC members prior to the meeting.

-A quorum will consist of two-thirds (12) of the voting members.
+A quorum will consist of two-thirds of the voting members.
 Meetings will be conducted in accordance with Robert’s Rules of Order.